Everlane/lita-github-pinger/README.md

 ## Configuration

+For any repos which you would like to watch, add a GitHub webhook pointing to: http://yourlitaapp.herokuapp.com/ghping and check off the following events:

+- Issue comment
+- Pull Request review comment
+- Pull Request
+- Status

-You will need to have a config variable named `config.handlers.github_pinger.engineers` set to the following:
+You will also need to have a config variable named `config.handlers.github_pinger.engineers` set to the following:

 ```ruby
 config.handlers.github_pinger.engineers = {